dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 There is a bunch of stuff going on there.
 In short we sort the polls by some `score`,  loop over the polls, and render some materializecss cards.

 EJS is helping us by working its rendering magic.
 When we pass in an object to ejs, in this case, `polls`, to render `index.ejs`.
-We don't have to write separate templates for every new poll added to `polls`.
+We don't have to write separate files for every new poll added to `polls`.

 There are even more neat things ejs can help us with: we can use the control flow operator `%` for for loops, boolean logic, and even creating variables, and we can display variables with the `<%= %>` operator, such as `<%= polls.title %>`.
 In a nutshell, ejs makes our static html template dynamic.